sblab-bioinformatics/epigenetics-of-glioblastoma/README.md

-# Manuscript *in prep*: 5hmC accounts for apparent hypomethylation in glioblastoma
+# Manuscript *submitted*: Base resolution whole genome maps reveal the importance of 5-hydroxymethylcytosine in a human glioblastoma

 This repository contains the bioinformatics method of the associated manuscript.